 While no jurisdiction can achieve perfect assessments, remaining within industry-acceptable limits, particularly with regard to COD, PRD, and PRB measures, is an important tool in evaluating equity and uniformity.
-Table 2 below shows the most recent levels in Franklin County for all three of these measures, compared with industry recommendations.
+Table 2 below shows the most recent levels in Marion County for all three of these measures, compared with industry recommendations.

-Table 2: Franklin County's COD, PRD, and PRB Levels (2018)
+Table 2: Marion County's COD, PRD, and PRB Levels (2018)

-Measure Franklin County Rate Acceptable Limit(s)
+Measure Local Rate Acceptable Limit(s)

-Coefficient of Dispersion 18.40 = 15</th
+Coefficient of Dispersion 22.28 = 15</th

-Price-Related Differential 1.04 0.98 to 1.03
+Price-Related Differential 1.06 0.98 to 1.03

-Price-Related Bias -0.0019 -0.05 to 0.05
+Price-Related Bias -0.051 -0.05 to 0.05

-Franklin County's COD of 18.4% exceeds acceptable levels, indicating a lack of uniformity in sales ratios across various property values.
-Both industry measures of regressivity, the PRD and PRB, however, are either within acceptable limits or very nearly so, indicating only modest regressivity, in spite of remaining inaccuracy.
+Marion County's COD of 22.28% exceeds acceptable levels.
+This high COD indicates a lack of uniformity in sales ratios across various property values.
+Both industry measures of regressivity, the PRD and PRB, are slightly above acceptable levels.
+This indicates some regressivity in assessments, but not egregious levels, in the most recent year.

-Figures 4 through Figure 6 demonstrate trends over time in industry measures of regressivity and uniformity since 2002.
-After experiencing high levels of regressivity during the 2008 recession and for several years thereafter, all measures have been progressively trending back toward acceptable levels.
+Figures 4 through Figure 6 demonstrate trends over time in industry measures of regressivity and uniformity since 2008.
+After experiencing high levels of regressivity during and immediately after the 2008 recession, all measures have been progressively trending back toward acceptable levels.
 Today, both PRD and PRB have returned, or nearly returned, to acceptable levels, while COD remains above these recommendations.

-Figure 4: Franklin County's Coefficient of Distribution
+Figure 4: Marion County's Coefficient of Distribution

 Dotted lines represent 95% Confidence Interval.
-In 2018, the Coefficient of Dispersion was 18.4 which does not meet the IAAO standard for uniformity.
-With this value, a property worth \$100,000 has a 50% chance to be assessed between \$81600 and \$118400.
+In 2018, the Coefficient of Dispersion was 22.28 which does not meet the IAAO standard for uniformity.
+With this value, a property worth \$100,000 has a 50% chance to be assessed between \$77720 and \$122280.

-Figure 5: Franklin County's Price-Related Differential
+Figure 5: Marion County's Price-Related Differential

 Dotted lines represent 95% Confidence Interval.
-In 2018, the Price-Related Differential was 1.039 which does not meet the IAAO standard for uniformity.
+In 2018, the Price-Related Differential was 1.061 which does not meet the IAAO standard for uniformity.

-Figure 3.3: Franklin County's Price-Related Bias
+Figure 6: Marion County's Price-Related Bias

 Dotted lines represent 95% Confidence Interval.
-In 2018, the Price-Related Bias was -0.002 which does meet the IAAO standard for uniformity.
-This value indicates that assessment ratios decrease by 0.2% when assessed value doubles.
+In 2018, the Price-Related Bias was -0.051 which does not meet the IAAO standard for uniformity.
+This value indicates that assessment ratios decrease by 5.1% when assessed value doubles.